-Hot metal forging is a process that has been used for thousands of years.
-Metal forging renders stronger products than casting because the metal used in forgings is typically a better grade.
-Additionally the process requires a more controlled metal working process than the type of poured products that casting normally gives.
-The art of metal-smithing is a difficult process, and while the basics are easy to learn, the intricacies of the craft take years to perfect.
+Hot metal forging, or steel forging, is a process that has been used for thousands of years.
+How does metal forging work?
+Metal forging renders stronger products than casting because the metal used in forgings is typically a better grade of steel.
+Additionally, the process requires a more controlled metal working process than the type of poured metal products that casting normally gives.
+The art of metalsmithing is a difficult process to conduct, however the basics are easy to learn, the intricacies of the craft take years to perfect.

 Place the precut iron or steel in a metal forge, charcoal fire or campfire.
 Make sure that sufficient air is introduced to maintain the proper temperature.

 Heat the metal forging material in the fire until it is red hot.
 Determine proper temperature by holding a magnet to the heated metal, which loses its magnetic charge when heated sufficiently.